high oxalate foods list

 Celery Oxalate

-Low Oxalate (1 stalk raw celery = 3 mg oxalate)
+Medium Oxalate (1 stalk raw celery = 16 mg oxalate)

 Celery is another great low oxalate vegetable!
 Of course, celery sticks can be a tasty snack.
-Try them with a little sunflower butter, rather than peanut butter for a lower oxalate topping!
+Try them with a little sunflower butter for a filling snack,

 Bread Oxalate

-Varies in Oxalate Content (1 slice white bread = 5mg oxalate; 1 slice whole wheat bread = 7mg oxalate)
+Varies in Oxalate Content (1 slice white bread = 4 mg oxalate; 1 slice whole wheat bread = 14 mg oxalate)

 The Importance of Fiber

 Most people in the United States are not getting enough fiber; the average intake is about 17 grams of fiber per day.
 (7) This is not much fiber compared to the recommended intake of 25 grams for women and 38 grams of fiber for men (8).
-Low fiber diets are associated with an increased risk of diabetes, obesity, heart disease, hypertension, stroke, digestive health and some cancers.(9) So, it is very important to make sure eat enough fiber!
+Low fiber diets are associated with an increased risk of diabetes, obesity, heart disease, hypertension, stroke, digestive health and some cancers.(9) A 2024 study found that low fiber diets are also associated with kidney stones.(10) Therefore, it is very important to make sure eat enough fiber!

 Whole grains are a very important source of fiber in our diet.
-Fruits and vegetables also have fiber, but whole grains contribute a majority of the fiber we eat.(10) Because of the importance of fiber, I recommend whole grains over refined grains, whenever possible.
-According to the Harvard oxalate list, white bread only has 2mg less oxalate (or only 2% less of your daily oxalate allowance) compared to whole grain bread per slice.(1) In terms of fiber, white bread has only 0.7 grams compared to at least 2 grams in whole grain bread (11, 12).
+Fruits and vegetables also have fiber, but most of the fiber we eat comes from whole grains.(11) Because of the importance of fiber, I recommend choosing whole grains over refined grains most of the time.
+In terms of fiber, white bread has only 0.7 grams compared to at least 2 grams in whole grain bread (12, 13).

 More about low oxalate bread.